Hard-Soft-Pro/Linked-list/README.md

 # Linked-list
-A small assignment about linkred list.
+A small assignment about linked list.